kyxz1813/bimm143_github/README.md

 # bimm143_github
-My classwork from BIMM143 Spring 25
+My classwork from BIMM143 Spring 25 at UCSD